 Develop, conduct and evaluate innovative educational programs that meet current and projected needs for disease prevention/management and behavioral health.

-Communicate and interact with community groups to evaluate the needs of clientele and communities and develop effective programming.
+Communicate and interact with community groups to assess the needs of clientele and communities and develop effective programming.

-Collaborate with MSUE staff to conduct and evaluate programming efforts.
+Collaborate with MSU Extension staff to conduct and evaluate programming efforts.

-Create and promote positive public relations for the Michigan Sea Grant College Program, MSUE, and the Community, Food and Environment Institute.
+Create and promote positive public relations for MSU Extension and the Health and Nutrition Institute.

-Author, produce and submit regular (e.g., 10/year) research-based educational articles for the public and distributed through MSU Extension and Michigan Sea Grant web and email communications.
+Author, produce and submit regular research-based educational articles and products.

 Actively participate in professional development opportunities.

-Gather and report programming outputs and impacts to demonstrate program effectiveness and to guide future program priorities for Michigan Sea Grant College Program, Community, Food and Environment Institute, and MSUE and the work groups aligned with.
+Gather and report programming outputs and impacts, to demonstrate program effectiveness and to guide future program priorities for MSU Extension, the Health and Nutrition Institute, and the work group aligned with.

-Work to ensure that community needs assessments, program development, and recruitment efforts include the engagement of Michigan’s diverse residents across race, gender, socioeconomic class, disabilities and other differences.
+Work to ensure that community needs assessments, program development, and recruitment efforts include the engagement of Michigan’s diverse residents across race, gender, socioeconomic class, disabilities and other characteristics.

 Understand and implements Civil Rights policies and procedures.

-Master’s degree from an accredited institution in a field of study related to freshwater fisheries, water quality, seafood safety, natural resources, or related field must be earned by date of hire.
+Master’s degree from an accredited institution in a field of study related to public health, health science, nutrition, dietetics, counseling, nursing or a related health field of study, by date of hire.

 Demonstrated ability and skill in educational program planning, implementation and evaluation.

-Proven ability to create and carry-out a project plan from research of initial concept to project completion and follow-up.
+Ability to create and carryout a project plan from research of initial concept to project completion and follow-up.